 We could suffer material damage to, or interruptions in, our information systems or the information systems of our third-party providers as a result of external factors, staffing shortages or difficulties in updating our existing software or developing or implementing new software.

 We depend largely upon our information systems and the information systems of our third-party providers in the conduct of all aspects of our operations.
-Such information systems are subject to damage or interruption from events such as power outages, computer and telecommunications failures, computer viruses, security breaches, enhanced cybersecurity threats arising from the use of artificial intelligence by bad actors, fire and natural disasters.
-Damage or interruption to these information systems may require a significant investment to fix or replace them, and we may suffer interruptions in our operations in the interim.
+Such information systems are subject to damage or interruption from events such as power outages, computer and telecommunications failures, computer viruses, security breaches, fire and natural disasters.
+AI tools and their use by bad actors and cybercriminals have enhanced the threats facing information systems.
+These developments could increase the risk of security breaches, which may lead to significant disruption to the business.
+Damage or interruption to our or our third-party providers' information systems may require a significant investment to fix or replace them, and we may suffer interruptions in our operations in the interim.
 In addition, we are currently pursuing a number of information systems-related projects that will require ongoing information systems-related development, conversion of existing information systems and the rollout of new information systems.
 Costs and potential problems or interruptions associated with the implementation of new or upgraded information systems and technology or with maintenance or support of existing information systems could also disrupt or reduce the efficiency of our operations.
 Any material interruptions or failures in our information systems may have a material adverse effect on our business or results of operations.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.